mlopez6132/textsense/CLOUDFLARE_DEPLOYMENT.md

 - `name`: Your worker name (currently "textsense")
 - Routes: Configure in Cloudflare dashboard after deployment

+**Important**: Python dependencies must be specified in `cf-requirements.txt` (not just `requirements.txt`) for Cloudflare Workers deployment.
+The `cf-requirements.txt` file is used by Cloudflare to bundle dependencies with your Worker.

 **Note**: Cloudflare Workers for Platforms is currently in beta/early access.
 If you don't have access:
 1. Request access through Cloudflare dashboard
 2. Or use the alternative deployment method (see Option 2 below)